Robbie Threlfall

-Robert Richard Threlfall (born 28 November 1988) is an English footballer who plays in the left-back position.
+Robert Richard Threlfall (born 28 November 1988) is an English former footballer who played as a left-back.

 Club career

 Liverpool

 Born in Liverpool, Threlfall began his career moving through the Liverpool youth ranks, training at the club's academy and eventually graduating to Melwood in the 2006–07 season.
 Threlfall twice won the FA Youth Cup at Liverpool; first in 2006, then again in the following season's competition.

 He made his first senior appearance for the club against Wrexham in a pre-season friendly.
 Subsequently, he became a regular in the Liverpool Reserves, also making his England Under-19 debut against Poland in Bournemouth on 6 February 2007.
 Threlfall played a major role in the 2007 FA Youth Cup final, firstly scoring a first-leg own-goal which put rivals Manchester United ahead.
 He scored in the second-leg to level the score and finished a crucial penalty kick helping the Merseyside club retain the title.

 Whilst with Liverpool he was capped once by England at Under 19 level.